Singapore Tourism Board: History

+On 7 October 1997, the parliament passed the Tourist Promotion Board (Amendment) Bill to rename the STPB to Singapore Tourism Board.
+On 19 November 1997, STPB was renamed as Singapore Tourism Board.

 Mission

 The board now oversees all aspects of tourism, including resource allocation and long-term strategic planning.
 It establishes offices around the globe to actively market the Singapore destination.

 In the short term, the Singapore government has allocated S$905 million to STB for tourism developments until 2017.
 A third of this amount will be used to assist the industry to build manpower competencies through education and skills-upgrading initiatives, particularly in key areas such as conference management.

 Growth

 Singapore tourism industry has grown rapidly since STPB was set up.
 In 2004, there were 8 million visitors.
 On 11 January 2005, Minister for Trade and Industry unveiled the Singapore Tourism Board’s (STB) targets to doubling visitor arrivals to 17 million by 2015.

-In March 2010, the STB projected a 20-30% increase in visitor arrivals for the year.
-2010 would see the much awaited opening of both the Marina Bay Sands and Resorts World Sentosa.
-This coincided with other key events such as the FORMULA 1 SINGTEL SINGAPORE GRAND PRIX and the inaugural Youth Olympic Games.
-These offerings were expected to enhance Singapore’s status as a dynamic global city and increase visitor arrivals.
-The changes in Singapore's landscape would also continue beyond 2010.
+In March 2010, the STB projected a 20–30% increase in visitor arrivals for the year due to the opening of Marina Bay Sands and Resorts World Sentosa.
+This coincided with other key events such as the Singapore Grand Prix and the inaugural Youth Olympic Games.
 New developments such as the International Cruise Terminal, Gardens by the Bay and Changi Motor Sports Hub are expected to be unveiled in the coming years.